jae2/autm-rb/_posts/2014-12-30-creating-a-lexer-with-pygments.md

 ---
-title: "Creating a syntax lexer with Pygments"
+title: "Creating a lexer for syntax highlighting with Pygments"
 tags:
      - pygments
      - lexer